 What Are Anabolic Steroids?

-Anabolic steroids are available with a prescription and have important medical applications.
-Doctors prescribe anabolic steroids to treat several medical conditions, including:
+Anabolic Steroids are available with a prescription and have important medical applications.
+Doctors prescribe Anabolic Steroids to treat several medical conditions, including:

-- Hormone imbalances in men
+- Hormonal imbalances in men

 - Muscle loss due to disease